Preparing My Heart For Christmas

 Christmas, whether you believe in Jesus or not, brings out much emotion in the western world.
 Our senses, particularly that of love are heightened.
 Family comes together to celebrate and share in a sense of belonging and community that are often bypassed the rest of the year.

-Preparing our hearts for Christmas means unwrapping love and kindness on the morning of the 25th will be priority over the disappointment of getting another pair of socks or underpants.
+Preparing our hearts for Christmas means unwrapping love and kindness on the morning of the 25th will be a priority over the disappointment of getting another pair of socks or underpants.
 So may our focus be unwrapping heavenly gifts that last throughout the day and fill our New Year too.
-Gifts of joy, peace and patience.
+Gifts of joy, peace, and patience.

 This year, as for me and my life, I hope Christmas to be; giving without getting, loving with no agenda, and above all, letting God who is rooted in the mystery, receive all glory and honour for sending His only son to be born into an incredibly dark world, to save us from ourselves and make our broken hearts a little more whole than they would be without His unending grace and never failing love.